Economy surged ahead of Omicron outbreak

 “As we kick off the new year, the near-term outlook is also clouded by additional challenges: shortages of labour – exacerbated by sickness absence, supply chain disruption and a cost of living crunch for households.”

+Mr Tombs predicted that next month’s figures will show that GDP dropped 0.6 percent in December, and a further 0.3 percent in January before a rise in February.

+Other experts warned, however, that growth will slow in 2022, because it will no longer be able to rely on a post-Covid bounceback.

-Separate trade figures released by the officials showed that imports into the UK rose 4.9% to £42.7 billion while exports dropped 1% to £27 billion.
+Separate trade figures released by the officials showed that imports into the UK rose 4.9 percent to £42.7 billion while exports dropped 1 percent to £27 billion.

 Imports from EU countries were lower than those from the rest of the world for the 11th month in a row, and the gap between the two widened to its largest amount of the year.